 Take some time out from your busy schedule to appreciate the things you have achieved so far.
-Instead of rushing from academic assignment writing to exam notes preparation, take a break to feel happy about the completed task.
+Instead of rushing from PhD assignment writing to exam notes preparation, take a break to feel happy about the completed task.
 After every accomplishment, take a moment to de-stress and praise yourself for every achievement.

 Strive for excellence